ipfabric/docs/docs/overview/How_Discovery_Works/CLI_discovery.md

 The routing domain is a topology of contiguously connected forwarding hops and signifies a Layer 3 failure domain in the case of a cascading Layer 3 failure.

 ## Already Discovered IP Address Behavior

-If the IP Fabric discovery process resolves an IP address which is an interface of already discovered device, it won't even attempt to connect to the IP address resolved.
+If the IP Fabric discovery process resolves an IP address which is an interface of an already discovered device, it won't even attempt to connect to the IP address resolved.

-There's another check in the flow, which connects to the IP address and starts to collect basic data, it executes `show inventory` and its variants on other vendors, collects the serial number and checks the serial number against the queue of devices being discovered.
+There's another check in the flow, which connects to the IP address and starts to collect basic data, it executes `show inventory` and its variants on other vendors, collects the serial number, and checks the serial number against the queue of devices being discovered.
 If it detects the device is in the queue, it stops the device discovery in its tracks.

 ```mermaid
 flowchart TD